deephdc/deep-docs/docs/udocker/udocker_gpu_1stimplementation_tests.md

 ## Test and evaluation of new implementation ##
-The following tests and benchmark tools were developed to test performance of the python code packed in a Docker container and executed by means of udocker [2].
-We compare udocker  performance with baremetal execution and via Singularity 2.5.2-dist [3].
+The following tests and benchmark tools were developed to test performance of the python code packed in a Docker container and executed by means of _uDocker_[2].
+We compare _uDocker_ performance with baremetal execution and via Singularity 2.5.2-dist [3].
 The benchmark tools are based on official Tensorflow Docker images from the Docker Hub [4] and deep learning python scripts publicly available at GitHub [5].
 All scripts implement convolutional neural networks (CNN) but of different architecture: AlexNet, GoogLeNet, Overfeat, VGG [6], and one based on Tensorflow example for